Janet Jansson: Research and career

 Jansson was on the faculty at the Swedish University of Agricultural Sciences where she worked as a researcher, lecturer, professor and Chair of Environmental Biology.
 She left Sweden in 2007, and moved to Lawrence Berkeley National Laboratory as a senior staff scientist.
 She held a joint position at University of California, Berkeley and the University of Copenhagen.

 In 2014, Jansson joined the Pacific Northwest National Laboratory, where she was made Chief Scientist for Biology.
 Her research considers multi-omics based strategies to investigate microbial organisms.
 She has studied how climate change impacts microbial communities in ecosystems: how warming impacts permafrost soil microbiomes and how drought impacts grassland soils.
 She is also interested in the human microbiome: how diet and disease impact the gut microbiome.
 She was the first to use molecular techniques such as genome sequencing to understand the human gut, gaining insight about the types of microbes that were involved in health and disease.

 At the Pacific Northwest National Laboratory, Jansson leads the focus area on Phenotypic Response of the Soil Microbiome to Environmental Perturbations.
 The program looks to develop a comprehensive understanding of soil microbial responses to changing moisture.
 She served as President of the International Society for Microbiology.
 She was appointed to the National Academy of Sciences committee on Soil Sciences in 2020.

+She is currently on the Scientific Advisory Board of Seed.